 Japan | 10.8% |

-The demand for plant-based foods in South Korea is increasing rapidly due to urban dietary shifts, popularity of K-wellness trends and increasing lactose and meat avoidance rates.
+The demand for plant-based foods in South Korea is increasing rapidly due to urban dietary shifts, the popularity of K-wellness trends, and rising lactose and meat avoidance rates.
 Domestic and multinational brands are driven forward by consumer interest in plant-based milks, ready meals and imitation meats.

 Country | CAGR (2025 to 2035) |